 A true annual is a plant that completes its life cycle in one year.
-This means it goes from seed to seed and then dies off, during the course of one growing season.
+This means it goes from seed to seed and then dies off during the course of one growing season.
 The whole mission of an annual is to produce seed and propagate.
-That’s why deadheading or removing spent flowers before the seed matures is important.
+That’s why pinching off(deadheading) spent flowers before the seed matures is important.
 Deadheading encourages the plant to produce more flowers.
 Consequently, more blooms and a happier gardener.

 There are also plants considered to be hardy annuals.
 This just means that they are able to withstand a little frost without being killed off and will continue to bloom and set seed into the next year, but they will eventually expire.

 Annuals can be further divided into cool season and warm season.
 Pansies will fade as the summer heats up.
 Zinnias won’t even get moving until the nights stay warm.

 Annual flowers give you the opportunity to have a totally different look to your garden every year.
 If something doesn’t perform well one year, try something else the following year.
 You might want to try different annuals in different areas to see which grow best in various locations.

 There are many varieties and colors of annuals.
 Most annuals can be planted as soon as the danger of frost has passed.
 Our greenhouses are fully stocked with annuals in the spring.
 Some of our favorite varieties include: angelonia, begonias, geraniums, marigolds, petunias, zinnias, vinca flower, impatiens and coleus.